nawabahmadreshi/documentation/pages/third-party-integrations/sailthru.md

 1. Copy your click tracking domain from the [email you received from Branch](#configure-your-app-for-your-click-tracking-domain), or retrieve it from your Sailthru settings.
 1. In the `Domains` section, click the `+` icon and add your click tracking domain.
 For example, if your click tracking domain is `email.example.com`, add an entry for `applinks:email.example.com`.
 {% image src='/img/pages/getting-started/universal-app-links/add_domain.png' 3-quarters center alt='xcode add domain' %}
-1. Select your `[projectname].entitlements` file in the Xcode navigator (left sidebar).
-1. Ensure that the correct build target is checked in the right sidebar. {% image src='/img/pages/getting-started/universal-app-links/entitlements-build-target.png' half center alt='add entitlements to build target' %}

 {% protip title="Having trouble or new to Universal Links?" %}
 Follow [these instructions](/getting-started/universal-app-links/guide/ios/) for more details on enabling Universal Links in the Branch dashboard and in Xcode.